kirubarajan/cis188/README.md

 # Turing Workflow

 For training models with GitHub Actions on a GPU-enabled runner, uploading to configurable S3 CDNs, and running automated evaluation metrics.
+Also supports manual triggers for GitHub Action workflows, and pushing to AWS's Elastic Container Registry.

 ## Links